AGordiGuerrero/LittleSmartSun/README.md

 - Sunset time potentiometer.

-Conections are described in the arduino code.
+Conections are described in the Arduino code.

 **Based on**